agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 >If the populations are normally distributed, this t-ratio has a
 >t-distribution with n1 + n2 -2 degrees of freedom.

-I skip this.
-This is simple to test that can be simulated in R.
+I skip this, as it is simple to test and can be simulated in R.

 > Now a (statement about the likely values for the t-ratio from the
 > distribution)[1] can be translated into a statement about (the